The local server kit includes a few pieces:

 - Connect the power adapter to wall power or a generator.

 - Connect a network cable to any of the middle three ports on the router (circled in red and numbered 2, 3, 4 below):

-- Connect the other end of that same network cable to the LAN port on the local server (circled in red, below): Use Grey short Ethernet cable.
+- Connect the other end of that same network cable on the local server (circled in red, below): Use Grey short Ethernet cable.